William A. S. Ouderland

-William A. S. Ouderland (6 December 1917 – 18 May 2001) was a Dutch-Australian commando officer.
+William Abraham Simon Ouderland (6 December, 1917 – 18 May, 2001) was a Dutch-Australian commando officer.
 He actively took part in World War II and the Bangladesh Liberation War.
 Later, he was awarded the fourth highest gallantry award, the Bir Protik, by the Government of Bangladesh.
 He is the only foreigner to receive this gallantry award.

 Early life

 Ouderland was born in Amsterdam on 6 December 1917.

+From 1920 - 1932 he lived with his german mother and sister in Köln - Sülz, Germany.
+His father, member of the dutch socialist party, brought him back to the Netherlands in 1932.

 He left his studies when he was 17 to work as a shoe-shiner and later joined Bata Shoe Company.
 In 1936, Ouderland enlisted in the Dutch National Service before the Nazi invasion in Netherlands.
 Later, he became a sergeant of the Royal Signal Corps and his team had 36 members.
 Following the invasion of Germany in Netherlands, France and Belgium, Ouderland was arrested.
 He escaped from prison and trained soldiers who came back from Germany in 1941.
 Ouderland was fluent in German and Dutch and started working as a spy for the Dutch Underground Resistance Movement.